 A chip protector features low capacitance and high electrostatic absorption capability, and is suitable as a replacement for TVS diodes.
 It shows even higher electrostatic absorption capability than, not only an ESD suppressor, but the AVRL series at communication speeds from approximately 10Mbps to 1Gbps.

-Chip varistors are available in the AVRM series and AVRL series.
+Chip varistors are available in the AVRM/AVR-M series, AVRL series, and AVRH series.

-The features of the AVRM series are high capacitance and high electrostatic absorption capability.
+The features of the AVRM/AVR-M series are high capacitance and high electrostatic absorption capability.
 In communication lines between 10kbps and 10Mbps, products in this series can achieve high electrostatic absorption.

 The features of chip protectors are low capacitance and high electrostatic absorption capability, and they are suitable as replacements for TVS diodes.